lauracondon/pands-project2021/README.md

 Along with this README which will explain the project in detail, this repository contains the following:

-- README-images - this folder contains images embedded in this README.
+- README-images - this folder contains copies of the images embedded in this README.
 - data-visualizations - this folder contains all png files outputted by analysis.py.
 - analysis.py - this Python file contains all the code used to analyse the iris dataset.
 - iris.data - the version of the Fisher Iris dataset used for this project **[1]**.